acmumn/website/content/events/2018-10-05-unixclass.md

 template = "post.html"
 +++

 Come learn UNIX basics with us!
+Lesson 4: Pipes and Filters.
 There will be Mesa Pizza.

 <!-- more -->